maurihimanshu/expenso-docs/docs/USER_GUIDE.md

 ### Managing Budgets

+**Search Budgets**
+- Use the search bar at the top to find budgets quickly
+- Search filters by budget name, description, or category
+- Results update in real-time as you type

+**Filter by Status**
+- Use filter chips to show budgets by status:
+  - **All**: Show all budgets (default)
+  - **On Track**: Only budgets under 80% spent
+  - **Near Limit**: Budgets at 80-100% spent
+  - **Over Budget**: Budgets that exceeded limits
+- Tap a chip to activate filter, tap again to deselect

 **Edit Budget**
-- Tap a budget to open details
+- Tap the three-dot menu (⋮) on a budget card
+- Select "Edit Budget"
-- Tap "Edit" to modify budget amount, period, or dates
+- Modify budget amount, period, or dates
 - Changes apply immediately

+**View History** (Recurring Budgets Only)
+- Tap the three-dot menu (⋮) on a budget card
+- Select "View History"
+- See all past periods with:
+  - Period dates
+  - Budgeted vs spent amounts
+  - Final status and percentage
+  - Visual progress indicators
+- Great for tracking improvement over time!

 **Delete Budget**
-- Tap a budget to open details
-- Tap "Delete" to remove the budget
+- Tap the three-dot menu (⋮) on a budget card
+- Select "Delete Budget"
 - Confirm deletion in the dialog
-- Budget history is preserved
+- Budget and its history will be removed

-**Pause/Resume Budget**
-- Temporarily pause a budget without deleting it
-- Resume when you want to continue tracking
-- Useful for seasonal or temporary budgets

 ### Budget Tips

 - **Start Small**: Begin with one or two important categories
 - **Be Realistic**: Set achievable budget amounts based on past spending
+- **Use Recurring Budgets**: Choose Weekly/Monthly/Yearly for ongoing spending categories
+- **Use Custom for Projects**: Choose Custom period for one-time goals or projects
+- **Check History**: Review past periods to identify spending patterns
 - **Review Regularly**: Check budget status weekly to stay on track
+- **Use Search & Filters**: Find budgets quickly using search and status filters
 - **Adjust as Needed**: Don't hesitate to edit budgets as your needs change
-- **Use Categories**: Link budgets to categories for automatic tracking
+- **Track Trends**: Use budget history to see if you're improving over time

 ---